 Lessons learned from drinking rumen fluid:

-• A significant quantity of liquid can be extracted from a ruminant’s stomach.
-The exact amount varies depending on factors such as whether the animal was a grazer or a browser, its size, the extraction rate, and other factors.
+- A significant quantity of liquid can be extracted from a ruminant’s stomach.
+The exact amount varies depending on whether the animal was a grazer or a browser, its size, the extraction rate, and other factors.

-• To obtain rumen fluid, the rumen can be poked with a knife on the underside or the rumen contents can be taken out by hand, squeezed, and consumed.
+- To obtain rumen fluid, a knife can be poked into the underside of the rumen, or the contents can be taken out by hand, squeezed, and consumed.

-• Drinking rumen fluid should be combined with other techniques to prevent dehydration.
-These could be covering oneself with sand and other methods.
+- Drinking rumen fluid should be combined with other techniques to prevent dehydration.
+These could include covering oneself with sand.